-Where Bonjoro mainly works with creators, online coaches, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.
+Where Bonjoro mainly works with solopreneurs, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.

 Overall, BombBomb is easy to use and is well worth checking out for users in the Real Estate and Automotive space who want to add 1:1 video to their sales efforts.
 However, the lack of direct integrations with other mainstream ESPs and CRMs means some teams may want to look elsewhere.

-BombBomb vs. Loom vs. Bonjoro vs. Vidyard GoVideo: Pricing Comparison:
+BombBomb vs. Loom vs. Bonjoro vs. Vidyard: Pricing Comparison:

 Bonjoro offers four plans, with pricing for companies of all sizes.
 Here's a breakdown of the plans, and who they are best suited to:

-The Free plan limits you to 50 unbranded videos a month.
+The Free plan limits you to 50 unbranded video emails, and unlimited unbranded screen recordings.
 Best for newbies and light users.

-The Basic plan lets you send up to 50 branded video emails per month, and unlimited branded screen recordings.
+The Starter plan lets you send up to 50 branded video emails per month, and unlimited branded screen recordings.
 You also get 3 message templates which let you add personalization and CTA buttons to your videos.
 Best for light solo users wanting custom branding.

 Above that their are two unlimited video plans:

-The Pro plan, which alongside 5 included team members and unlimited videos, ups your number of Workflows and Message Templates to three.
-Best for individuals & teams running multiple video funnels - for example, one for new leads, one to thank buyers, and one to engage inactive customers.
+The Pro plan, which alongside 5 included team members and unlimited videos, ups your number of Workflows and Message Templates to five.
+Best for individuals & teams using video at multiple points in their sales and marketing funnels.